-This task is developed moving from the analysis and model specified in T4.2.3; specialized query tools for media searching for the distributors and aggregators will be developed.
-This part is performed in collaboration with T4.4.1 of WP4.4 regarding query for the distributors.
-The query search engine will be joined in the B2B-P2P model for sharing of content components among producers and distributors.
+This Task is developed on the bases of the analysis and specified model in T4.2.3.
+Specialized query tools for media searching for the distributors and aggregators will be developed.
+This will include the possibility of performing remote querying and integrating the results with those coming from the AXEPTool and Crawled Results Integrated database of Content.
+This part is performed in Collaboration with T4.4.1 of the WP4.4.Query for the distributors

-According to analysis of the state of the art and requirements, the query engine will be powerful and will provide the usage of:

-- o details related to the description of components, see below for the formatting - costs and DRM rules, for each action a price, play, excerpts, redistribution, resizing, distribution on a different area, validity of the DRM rule and copyright coverage, etc. - o available languages if there is speaker or text - range of age suggested - o business model suggested - o time of delivering and availability in terms of first delivering, if not ready - type of delivering: on-line, offline, etc. - if on-line time of downloads or acquisition - o cultural level - o subject, description of content with simple metadata - textual description of subject and evolution structure.
-In addition, other metadata can be added dynamically by the users according to the AXMEDIS Model These metadata has to be managed dynamically in order to avoid restriction in using additional metadata
+- Query search engine joined in the B2B-P2P model for content components sharing among producers and distributors. - The query engine will be powerful and the usage of all: - o details related to the description of components, see below for the formatting; - o costs and DRM rules, for each action a price, play, excerpts, redistribution, resizing, distribution on a different area, validity of the DRM rule and copyright coverage, etc.; - o available languages if there is speaker or text; - o range of age suggested; - o business model suggested; - o time of delivering and availability in terms of first delivering, if not ready; - o type of delivering: on-line, offline, etc.; - o if on-line time of downloads or acquisition; - o cultural level; - o subject, description of content with simple metadata; - o textual description of subject and evolution.